signedav/marp-talk-about-interlis/iliuniverse.md

 ---
 ## ilivalidator
 The ilivalidator tool checks whether data in the INTERLIS 1 and 2 transfer format (*.itf/*.xtf)  complies with the associated model (*.ili).
-License terms and further information about the ilivalidator can be found here:
+License terms and further information about the ilivalidator can be found here.

 ---
 # <!--fit-->  Swiss geodata repositories